Why is The New School building the University Center?

 Each academic level has two restrooms, many of which are all-gender; each residential suite has its own restroom and private shower.

-The academic section of the building will be accessible through turnstile ID entry, like the entrance to the Sheila C. Johnson Design Center.
-The residences will have a separate entrance, which will also require ID.
-Security guards will be present at both entrances.
+The academic section of the building is be accessible through turnstile ID entry, like the entrance to the Sheila C. Johnson Design Center.
+The residences have a separate entrance, which will also require ID.
+Security guards are present at both entrances.

-Where will the student residences be in the University Center?
+Where are the Kerrey Hall student residences in the University Center?

-Floors 8 through 16 will house the student residences.
+Floors 8 through 16 houses the student residences.

 146 two-, three-, four-, five-, and six-bed suites.

 Do you have a question that is not listed above?
-Please share it with Sam Biederman, Associate Director of University Communications, at firstname.lastname@example.org.
+Please share it with Josephine Parr, Director of Communications, at